SavyasachiJITHU/CODSOFT/README.md

 # CODSOFT
 # CodSoft Python Programming Internship

 Welcome to my GitHub profile!
-This repository showcases my journey and projects during my internship at CodeSoft, where I had the opportunity to sharpen my Python programming skills and gain valuable hands-on experience in software development.
+This repository showcases my journey and projects during my internship at CodSoft, where I had the opportunity to sharpen my Python programming skills and gain valuable hands-on experience in software development.

 ## About the Internship

-During my internship at CodeSoft, I worked on a variety of Python-based projects that allowed me to apply my programming knowledge to real-world scenarios.
+During my internship at CodSoft, I worked on a variety of Python-based projects that allowed me to apply my programming knowledge to real-world scenarios.
 I had the privilege of collaborating with a talented team of developers, learning from mentors, and contributing to the development of innovative solutions.

 ## What You'll Find Here